 5. Interior design

 Stainless steel furniture is becoming increasingly popular.
 It is strong and durable.
-Stainless steel furniture is often used in office settings and public spaces.

 In conclusion, stainless steel is a metal alloy that does not corrode or rust in the presence of water and oxygen.
 It has many applications in industries such as food service, construction, automotive, and more.
 There are various types of stainless steel available on the market, each with unique properties to meet different needs.
 If you need to machining stainless steel parts, please contact us now!

 No, stainless steel 304 does not rust.
 It does not rust under normal atmospheric conditions.
 However, it occurs in more corrosive environments or when the composition of the steel contains impurities.
 It is because it is an alloy that contains chromium and nickel.
 The chromium forms a protective oxide film on the surface of the metal, which prevents oxygen from getting to the steel and causing it to rust.
 The nickel also provides corrosion resistance.